Yorkshire Party: Electoral performance and elected representatives

 In 2014 it started by fielding candidates for the European Parliament election in the Yorkshire and the Humber constituency, winning 1.5% of the vote with just over 19,000 votes.

 At the 2015 general election it contested 14 constituencies, winning 6,811 votes and an average vote share of 1.04%.

 The party increased its number of candidates at the 2017 general election to 21, winning 20,958 votes, a huge increase from the previous election.
 The party also increased its average vote share in seats it contested to 2.1% of the vote.
 While contesting seats only within Yorkshire the party, received enough votes to become the sixth-most-popular party in England.

 The party won its first principal authority elections at the 2019 local elections, taking seats on Selby District Council and East Riding of Yorkshire Council.

 At the 2019 European Parliament election, in the Yorkshire and the Humber constituency it received over 50,000 votes (4% of the vote share).
 It was the only non-parliamentary party to outpoll Change UK.

 At the 2019 local elections the Yorkshire Party won four seats on Selby District Council and two on East Riding of Yorkshire Council.
 When taken alongside the two seats the party holds on the North Yorkshire County Council and Doncaster Metropolitan Borough Council due to defections.

 At the 2019 general election it further increased its number of candidates to 28 and secured 29,201 votes in total — its best electoral performance in a general election.
 The party's average vote share remained constant at 2.1%, with a slight increase of 0.07%.

 In the 2021 West Yorkshire mayoral elections, it received nearly 60,000 votes (nearly 10% of the vote share) in the first round - third overall, behind Labour and the Conservatives.

 The Yorkshire Party contested the 2022 local elections, fielding 37 candidates across Yorkshire, with the Barnsley environmentalist and entrepreneur Simon Biltcliffe running as the party's candidate for the South of Yorkshire Mayoral election.
 Biltcliffe finished third with 13.4% of first choice votes.

-The Yorkshire Party contested the 2022 Wakefield by-election with David Herdson, who lives in the constituency, as candidate.
-It came fourth with 4.3% of the vote.
+The Yorkshire Party contested the 2022 Wakefield by-election nominating David Herdson as candidate.
+He came fourth with 4.3% of the vote, ahead of Reform, the Lib Dems and Greens, and a share which remains the highest the Yorkshire Party has polled at a Westminster election.

 The party stood 27 candidates at the 2024 general election.
 It secured 17,227 votes in total.

 Prior to 17 July 2025, the party had three councillors on the East Riding of Yorkshire Council representing Bridlington until they defected to the Green Party.